-This is a critical time to engage in the field of education.
-It has been noted that the student drop-out rate has never been lower in the United States, yet the cost of dropping out has never been higher.
-In a recent talk with the faculty of the School, we discussed current challenges to our profession.
-Some of the greatest needs involve equity and diversity.
-It is clear that, if we are to narrow the achievement gaps among socioeconomic groups, we need to help all students develop the skills they need to acquire good jobs.
-To do so, we need to develop educational practices that are consistently engaging and prepare students to enter a world filled with technology and social change.
+It has been noted that the student dropout rate has never been lower in the United States, yet the cost of dropping out has never been higher.
+The demand for equity and diversity at all levels of education is pressing, but yet to be fully addressed.
+It is clear that if we are to narrow the achievement gaps among socioeconomic groups, we need to help all students develop the skills they need to acquire good jobs.
+Our school is focused on creating equitable access to a high-quality learning experience for all children by developing educational practices that are consistently engaging, and to preparing students and teachers to enter a world filled with technology and social change.
+To support this mission, in the past five years we have hired over 30 new faculty who have the expertise to address issues of equity and access in education.

 Hardin L. K. Coleman